Skrilltrax/Skrilltrax.dev/content/blog/centralized-dependency-management-using-gradle-version-catalogs.md

 * Version catalog helps arrange dependencies inside a single file.
 Dependencies can be used with multi-project builds and even between completely different projects.
 * Unlike `buildSrc` changing a dependency inside  the `lib.versions.toml` won't invalidate the complete `buildSrc` cache.
-* Being a standard way to manage dependencies, popular tools like [Dependabot](https://github.com/dependabot) can be updated to work with it once the feature is stable.
+* TOML is a reasonably popular and language-agnostic format, so popular tools like [Dependabot](https://github.com/dependabot) can be updated to work with version catalogs once the feature is stable.

 ## How to use the Gradle version catalog?